 What can you do about this?
 Please read on!

 What can I do about my proxies being banned?

 In this section we will cover various options you have to be more successful with your proxies with Blazing SEO:

 - Replace your proxies (click here)!

 - From day one, Blazing SEO made it a top priority that our customers could have the freedom to automatically replace their proxies if any of them were not working for any reason.

-- If you run out of replacements, please contact us and we can provide you more at no additional cost.
+- If you run out of replacements, please contact us and our support team will assist you with restoring the replacements.

 - Slow your proxy speed down

 - As discussed in the previous section, sometimes it just requires you to slow down your rates a little in order to achieve maximum throughput.